Frequently Asked Questions

 What is the focus of OPCC?

 We are a community chorus dedicated to a high level of musical artistry.
-We perform four concerts a year emphasizing music in the classical a cappella tradition by great choral composers such as Poulenc, Mendelsohn and Randall Thompson.
-Many of the pieces that we perform are commissioned specifically for our concerts.
+We perform three to four concerts a year emphasizing music in the classical a cappella tradition by choral composers from the 13th to the 21st centuries.
+Many of the pieces that we perform are commissioned specifically for OPCC by local composers.

 Who sings in OPCC?